JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 ---
 layout: post
-title: 88x31 Banners from the old Net
+title: 88x31 Banners from the old Net, an Art Project
 categories:
   - Projects
   - Movies